Platform Economics: Why 64% Margins Change Everything in Consulting

 The cost structure of a conventional consulting engagement follows a predictable pattern:

-- Linear scaling: Growing revenue requires growing headcount.
+- Linear scaling.
+Growing revenue requires growing headcount.
 There is no leverage.

 The traditional consulting model doesn't have a pricing problem.
 It has a cost structure problem.
 And cost structure is a design choice.